 Always keep this manual with your firearm.
-Make sure you understand all the warnings, operation instructions and safety procedures.
+Make sure you understand all warnings, operation instructions and safety procedures.
 When you lend, give or sell the firearm, be sure this manual goes with it.
-You can get a copy of this manual from Century Arms on request.
+You can obtain a copy of this manual from Century Arms upon request.